Monitor an active stream

 - On the Transcoders page, click any started transcoder.

-- Look at the Video Snapshot area of the Overview tab of the stream or transcoder detail page to see the source stream, transcoder, and delivery details.
+- Look at the Statistics panels on the Overview tab of the stream or transcoder detail page to see connection, transcoding, and delivery metrics.

 - Inbound: Connected – Yes indicates that the video source or encoder is connected to Wowza Streaming Cloud.